Updated on: August 1, 2022

 - HMA (formerly HideMyAss!).
 HMA has servers located in 210+ countries, fast speeds, and is good for streaming.
 But like PureVPN, HMA has a history of recording users’ online activity and handing it over to the authorities.
 Although HMA now also has a strict no-logs policy, I still can’t recommend this VPN.

 Best VPNs for Windows (2022) — Final Score:

 Best VPNs for Windows — Frequently Asked Questions

 What is the best VPN for Windows?

-ExpressVPN is my favorite VPN for Windows in 2021.
-It’s easy to use, has excellent security, is one of the fastest VPNs on the market, unblocks Netflix and other geo-restricted content, supports torrenting, and backs each payment plan with a 30-day money-back guarantee.
+ExpressVPN is my favorite VPN for Windows in 2022.
+It’s easy to use, has excellent security, is one of the fastest VPNs on the market, works with Netflix and other streaming services, supports torrenting, and backs each payment plan with a 30-day money-back guarantee.

 While ExpressVPN is my top VPN for Windows, there are a lot of other great options available.
 CyberGhost VPN is secure, fast, and very cheap, and ProtonVPN comes with great privacy features (and also has the best free plan for Windows users).
 Private Internet Access (PIA) allows Windows users to customize the VPN in a lot of different ways, and PrivateVPN has a very user-friendly Windows app with a Simple View for beginner users and an Advanced View for tech-savvy users.